dariomeili/intersectional-inequality-roiw/README.md

 DHS Data:

-Download the necessary DHS files for specific countries listed below from the [DHS program website.](https://dhsprogram.com/data/)
+Download the necessary DHS files for specific countries listed below from the [DHS program website.](https://dhsprogram.com/data/) with the ".DTA" file extension

+-   usa_00001.csv: US Census data from [IPUMS](https://usa.ipums.org/) (2019 APS Data with the ".csv" file extension

-Place the downloaded .DTA files into the "raw-data/dhs/" folder.
+Place the downloaded .DTA/csv. files into the "raw-data/dhs/" folder.
 Other Datasets (already included in raw-data/):

--   usa_00001.csv: US Census data from IPUMS.

 -   sigi.csv: Data from the SIGI (Social Institutions and Gender Index) homepage (OECD).

 -   gdp-per-capita-worldbank.csv: World Bank GDP per capita data.